 Red Book of Belarus

-The Red Book of Belarus is a list of plant and animal species threatened with extinction, or such a threat may arise as a result of the planned extermination of its representatives.
-Collection of plant samples, hunting for representatives of the fauna, which are listed in it, are strictly prohibited.
+The Red Book of Belarus is a list of plant and animal species threatened with complete extinction or such a threat may arise as a result of systematic extermination of their representatives.
+Collecting plants samples and hunting for representatives of fauna, which are listed there, is strictly prohibited.

-An interesting fact from VETLIVA: not only species that are under direct threat of extinction are listed in the Red Book of the Republic of Belarus.
-It contains a "black list" - a list of those representatives of flora and fauna that are no longer found in Belarus.
+An interesting fact from VETLIVA: The Red Book of the Republic of Belarus includes not only species which are in danger of extinction.
+It also contains a "black list" - a list of those representatives of flora and fauna that are no longer found in Belarus.

-The first one-volume edition was published in 1981, the list included 80 species of fauna and 85 species of flora.
+1. The first one-volume edition was published in 1981, listing 80 fauna species and 85 flora species.

-The next edition of the Red Book (1993) was two-volume.
-The list has expanded and replenished.
+2. The next edition of the Red Book (1993) became a two-volume edition.
+The list was expanded and enlarged.

-The third edition was released in Russian in 2006.
-It includes 189 species of animals and 274 species of plants, 24 - lichens and 29 - mushrooms.
-Some were eliminated over time, and some that were threatened with extinction added:
+3. The third edition was published in Russian in 2006.
+It includes 189 animal and 274 plant species, 24 lichen and 29 fungi.
+Some of them have been removed over time, and some species threatened with annihilation have been added:

-63 new species were added to the "Fauna" section and, at the same time, 57 species were excluded,
+- 63 new species were added to the "Fauna" section, while 57 species were excluded,

-91 were added to the “Flora” section, 31 species were excluded, including 4 lichen species were excluded and 11 were added, and 3 mushrooms were excluded and 15 other species were added.
+- 91 new species were added to the section "Flora", and 31 species were excluded, 4 species of lichens were excluded and 11 were added, 3 mushroom species were excluded and 15 other species were added.

-An interesting fact from VETLIVA: to find out which species are under threat of destruction, it is not necessary to go to the library.
-More than ten years, since 2007, the full version of the Red Book is available on the Internet.
+Interesting fact from VETLIVA: You don't have to go to the library to find out which species are endangered.
+For more than 10 years, since 2007, the full version of the Red Book has been available online.

-The Red Book of Belarus: the types and categories of environmental significance
+The Red Book of Belarus: species and categories of environmental significance

-There are 4 different degrees of threat to the representatives of the flora and fauna of Belarus:
+There are four different categories of threat to the flora and fauna of Belarus:

-Category I - it is assigned to species that face complete extinction in the near future.
-Their population can be restored only with the help of a person, in the course of the developed set of measures.
-These include representatives of the animal and plant world, which are of key importance for the nature of Belarus.
+- Category I - it is assigned to species that are threatened with complete extinction in the near future.
+These species can be repopulated only with the help of humans, in the course of a developed complex of measures.
+This category includes representatives of flora and fauna of key importance for the nature of Belarus.

-Category II — these include those species whose numbers are gradually decreasing and in the future they may face complete extinction (in the absence of a direct threat at the moment).
+- Category II includes those species whose numbers are gradually declining and may become fully extinct in the future (in the absence of a current direct threat).

-Category III is assigned to species that may hypothetically disappear in the future.
+- Category III is assigned to species which may hypothetically become extinct in the future.

-Category IV consists of species that are not included in the risk groups of the first three points.
+- Category IV consists of species not included in the risk groups of the first three paragraphs.

 Red Book of Belarus: animals

-The animals of the Red Book of the Republic of Belarus are not limited to all known bison, to see where people come to Belovezhskaya Pushcha and other national parks of Belarus.
-Even those animals that, it would seem, are not so rarely found are threatened:
+The animals in The Red Book of Belarus are not limited to the well-known aurochs, which people come to see in Belovezhskaya Pushcha and other national parks of Belarus.

-- an ordinary lynx (if you have not yet been in Gomel, we remind that this animal is depicted on the coat of arms of the city above the Sozh);
+- The lynx (if you haven't been to Gomel yet, let us remind you that this is the animal depicted on the city's coat of arms above the Sozh);

-VETLIVA warns: if you go fishing (for example, on holiday in a farmhouse), do not forget to get acquainted with the list of fish listed in the Red Book.
-Remember: ignorance of the law is no excuse!
+VETLIVA warns: if you go fishing (for example, for aholiday at a farmstead) don’t forget to read the list of fish in the Red Book.
+Remember: Ignorance of the law doesn’t exempt you from responsibility!

 Red Book of Belarus: plants